beykyle/omplib/README.md

 ```
 pip install .
 ```

 in the main project directory.
-Now you can simply:
+As long as all the aforementioned dependencies exist in your `Python` environment, `omplibpy` will be built and installed, so you can `import` it, like so:
 ```
 import omplibpy as omp